-The United States has the 12th-most powerful passport in the world: 154 foreign countries allow U.S. citizens with a passport in without any visa, according to PassportIndex.org.
-This puts the U.S. in the sixth-most powerful class of passports, alongside Ireland, Canada, and Malaysia.
+The United States has the 22nd-most powerful passport in the world: 116 foreign countries allow U.S. citizens with a passport in without any visa, according to PassportIndex.org.
+This puts the U.S. in the sixth-most powerful class of passports, alongside Ireland, France, Belgium, Greece, Japan, Norway, and Malta.

 Countries That Require Visas for Americans

-For short-term travel there are a few primary ways to acquire a tourist visa.
-The most common route is simply getting one upon arrival by paying a fee at the airport—this occurs in most visa-requiring places that are popular for travel, and is known as “visa on arrival.”
-Some nations, however, may require you to secure one before your arrival by pre-registering or purchasing a visa online, usually called an Electronic Travel Authorization (eTA) or eVisa, or by applying for one in person at an embassy.
+For short-term travel, there are a few primary ways to acquire a tourist visa.
+The simplest route is simply getting one upon arrival by paying a fee at the airport—this occurs in most visa-requiring places that are popular for travel, and is known as “visa on arrival.”
+Some nations, however, may require or encourage you to secure one before your arrival; either by pre-registering or purchasing a visa online, usually called an Electronic Travel Authorization (eTA) or eVisa, or by applying for one in person at an embassy.

 Advance Visa Required or Strongly Recommended